 Video or phone appointments offer easier access for hybrid or remote teams

-Some EAPs provide text-based support for low-barrier communication
+Some EAPs provide chat-based support for low-barrier communication

 Effective reporting can help HR teams track employee engagement and measure the EAP’s impact.
 Note that not all EAPs include this by default.